dvorobiov/python-stack-blog/README.md

 ![](logos.png)

-The cool abbreviation for the stack is **ADDS**.
 Not every of them is required for a particular company, the idea is that they cover the areas typically important in everyday work of data scientists.
 I would like to warn, I am not selling this approach and tools as the single best way, rather than as a reasonable option to build data systems on modern solid Python tool set.

-I will show in the article how every of those frameworks matches the idea of staying lean and move iteratively.
+In the article I ll try to elaborate how every of those pieces matches the idea of focusing on fast value delivery minimizing operational costs.

 ## Structure and Schedule